microsoft/PowerToys/README.md

 This project welcomes contributions of all types.
 Help spec'ing, design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
 We are excited to work with the power user community to build a set of tools for helping you get the most out of Windows.

 We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](CONTRIBUTING.md).
-We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.
+We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicated effort.

 Most contributions require you to agree to a [Contributor License Agreement (CLA)][oss-CLA] declaring that you have the right to, and actually do, grant us the rights to use your contribution.